 The appropriate NYS Notice and Acknowledgement of Pay Rate and Payday Form must be completed for all new student workers.

-The SEO will no longer publish the annual Co-op Wage Schedule.
 Employers may use their own discretion when assigning co-op wages.
 For assistance, employers may contact the Co-op Office at 475-2301 to request a copy of their most recent Co-op Wage Survey.

 Criteria for GA employment: